joakimandal/Partygame/README.md

 The controller of this minigame is simulating a touchpad on a laptop.
 The player touches the screen with a finger, and "moves" the box on the screen.
 Ex. dragging the finger left will move the box to the left.

 ## Platformer speedrun
-This minigame is about controller an entity and maneuvering this entity through a map like a platformer.
+This minigame is about controlling an entity and maneuvering this entity through a map like a platformer.
 You can move left and right, and jump if you are standing on ground or sliding down a wall(Wall jump).
 The goal of this game is to reach the goal first.

 The controller of this minigame is a joystick and a button.
 The joystick is used to go either left or right, and the button is used to jump.